 Why You Should Visit Naples

-Naples is also a gastronomic powerhouse with a delectable range of seafood and pastries.
+If you are a glutton, Naples will give your taste buds a run for their money.
+The cuisine of Naples alone is one of the best reasons to visit the city.
+The city is a gastronomic powerhouse with a delectable range of seafood and pastries.
 But more than anything else Naples is known as the birthplace of pizza and is home to some of the best pizzerias in the world.
 This signature dish is taken very seriously by the locals and a visit to Naples just for eating pizza won’t leave you disappointed.

 Is Naples Safe?

 The question of whether “Naples is safe” or “is Naples safe to travel for tourists” is something that I get asked often.
 Fair dinkum and I won’t sugarcoat it, petty street crime is a big problem in Naples, and tourists are frequent targets, especially around the touristy spots.